 Mould Distraction into Attention

 Don’t fight distraction.
-Rather than forcing yourself to be productive, replace the difficult tasks with simple tasks that contribute to your overall goals.
+Rather than forcing yourself to be productive, replace the tough tasks with simple tasks that contribute to your overall goals.
 You can try to learn something new that you can apply later.
 You can reply questions from your customers.
 You can send new ideas to your boss.
 These small and easy tasks are great for recharging yourself after a tiring dash.